 Blocked requesters filter:- HITs that pass through the minimum reward filter pass through this filter to filter out the HITs from requesters that are in the user's blocked requester's list.

 HIT group filter:- The purpose of this filter is to limit the number of HITs caught from a given HIT group.
-This filter is applied only for HITs that passed the Blocked requesters filter.
+This filter is applied only for HITs that passed the minimum reward and blocked requesters filter mentioned above.
 Turk Guru, by default, tries to accept one HIT from each HIT group.
-Users can override this default behavior to accept more than one HIT from a particular requester's HIT group.
+Users can override this default behavior to get more than one HIT from a particular requester's HIT group.

-HIT acceptance mode filter:- Turk Guru offers different modes that alter HITs' way after HITs pass through the above two filters.
-To know more read this post.
+HIT acceptance mode filter:- Turk Guru offers different modes that alter the filters used after HITs pass through the above three filters.
+Each mode has something different to offer like the category-based mode accepts HITs if HIT is of a particular type e.g. survey, transcription, etc. To know more about the different modes available, kindly read this blog post.